 Fun fact #1: I worked at Panera Bread the summer after my freshmen year of college.
-The perk: Sometimes there were leftover treats to take home.
+The perk: There were always leftover treats to take home.
 The best part of the perk: Sometimes those leftover treats were scones.

 I had never even tried a scone before working at Panera.
 Dry, flaky biscuit?
 No thanks.
 But one bite of the cinnamon chip scone was all I needed to be convinced that scones are one of the best pastries on the planet.
 It’s a biscuit, piece of cake, thick cookie, and muffin all rolled into one divine pastry.
 You can’t go wrong!

-Since my Panera-working days, I’ve learned to love all the scones, even the savory ones!
+Since my Panera days, I’ve learned to love all the scones, even the savory ones!
 The flavor possibilities are endless, which is why I decided to incorporate my love for carrot cake into this recipe.
-Fun Fact #2: I was thisclose to serving carrot cake at my wedding reception.
+Fun Fact #2: I was so close to serving carrot cake at my wedding reception.
 I was dead set on it after devouring the sample at the cake tasting.
-But my grand plan was immediately poo-pooed by my husband and the red velvet and bailey’s Irish cream flavors won out.
+But as delicious as it was, my husband shot down my grand plan deeming it a little unconventional for a summer wedding.
+Touché.
+The red velvet and bailey’s Irish cream flavors won out.
 Seriously though, I’ll take carrot cake over chocolate cake any day.
 Why?
-The cream cheese frosting (combined with the cinnamon-spiced, delightfully textured cake, of course).
+Because it’s a cinnamon-spiced, delightfully moist and fluffy cake topped with CREAM CHEESE frosting!!

 And there’s plenty of cream cheese frosting to be had on these Carrot Cake Scones.
 I guess it’s more like a glaze.
 Either way, you get that sweet, tangy flavor in every bite.
 Another perk to these scones is that they’re lightened up.
-I used a fraction of the butter, honey to sweeten them, and I used Greek yogurt and almond milk instead of cream or buttermilk.
-The result is a light, cake-y scone that’s not overly sweet.
-If you love extra sweet pastries, you may want to add one more tablespoon of honey to the dough (or is it batter?).
-But my sugary dessert-obsessed kids gobbled these up so that says something.
-Plus, you’ve got the sweet glaze to even things out.
+I used a fraction of the butter that you’d use in traditional recipes, and I used Greek yogurt instead of heavy cream or buttermilk.
+The result is a light, cake-y scone that’s not overly sweet, which is okay because you’ll finish everything off with a liberal drizzle of cream cheese glaze.
+Pro tip: make extra glaze and use it as a dipping sauce for the scones!

 - 1 cup all purpose flour